William H. Emory: Mexican–American War and Gadsden Purchase

 At the start of the Mexican–American War, Emory was selected to join General Stephen Watts Kearny and the Army of the West to take New Mexico and California.
 Along the way he kept a detailed journal of the march down the Rio Grande and across to the Gila River, and down it to its mouth on the Colorado River, then to the Pacific coast.
 Published by the Thirtieth United States Congress in 1848 as Notes of a Military Reconnaissance from Fort Leavenworth to San Diego, it became an important guide book for the road to Southern California.
 This report described terrain and rivers, cities and forts and made observations about Native Americans and Mexicans, primarily in the future New Mexico Territory, Arizona Territory and Southern California.
 It was and is considered one of the important chronicles and descriptions of the historic Southwest, particularly noted for its maps.
 Emory was a reliable and conscientious cartographer.

-After the War, Emory was sent with a crew to survey the new United States-Mexico boundary, first from the mouth of the Gila across California to the coast and then second, with the Bartlett survey from El Paso west, 1849–1853.
-A dispute arose among the Mexicans and Americans over the location of the starting line near El Paso caused by an error in the original map referred to in the Treaty of Guadalupe Hidalgo (1848).
-A compromise by John Bartlett brought an international incident when neither side agreed to the boundary and threatened renewed hostilities in the Mesilla Valley above El Paso.
-A compromise was reached with the Gadsden Purchase of 1854, and Emory was selected to lead the American boundary commission to survey, 1855–1856, the new boundary line (earlier he had influenced the debate over approving the treaty by advising Senator Thomas Jefferson Rusk of Texas on the best route for a southern transcontinental railroad, one of the key points of the Gadsden Treaty).
+After the War, Emory was sent with a crew to survey the new Mexico–United States border, first from the mouth of the Gila across California to the coast and then second, with the Bartlett survey from El Paso west, 1849–1853.
+A dispute arose among the Mexicans and Americans over the location of the starting line near El Paso caused by an error in the original map referred to in the 1848 Treaty of Guadalupe Hidalgo.
+A compromise by John Russell Bartlett caused an international incident when neither side agreed to the boundary and threatened renewed hostilities in the Mesilla Valley above El Paso.
+A compromise was reached with the Gadsden Purchase of 1854, and Emory was selected to lead the American boundary commission to survey, 1855–1856, the new boundary line (earlier he had influenced the debate over approving the treaty by advising Senator Thomas Jefferson Rusk of Texas on the best route for a southern transcontinental railroad, one of the important points of the Gadsden Treaty).